-There are plenty of ways to experience Swedish Lapland, but this might be the most unique yet.
-Located in the far reaches of Swedish Lapland, the Arctic Bath hotel and spa will float atop the Lule river during summer and freeze into place come winter.
+The Area: Located in Swedish Lapland in the village of Harads, the Arctic Bath hotel and spa floats atop the Lule river during summer and freezes into place come winter.

-Visitors can then stay overnight in one of the six floating (or in winter frozen) minimalist cabins sleeping two or opt for the larger cabins on the land sleeping 2 to 5.
+Suite-Me-Up: Visitors can stay overnight in one of the six floating (or in winter frozen) minimalist cabins sleeping two or opt for the larger cabins on the land sleeping 2 to 5.

 ✅ free Wi-Fi • size matters: 6 hotel rooms (24m2) (258 sq ft), 6 cabins (62m2) (667 sq ft) • hotel opened: 2019 • architecture: AnnKathrin Lundqvist, Bertil Harström, Johan Kauppi ✅ free on-site parking • pets allowed